capactio/website/docs/example/rocketchat-installation.md

 * [`helm`](https://helm.sh/docs/intro/install/) installed.
 * [`jq`](https://stedolan.github.io/jq/) installed.

-### Install all RocketChat components in a Kubernetes cluster
+### Install all Rocket.Chat components in a Kubernetes cluster

 1. [Setup Capact CLI](../cli/getting-started.mdx#first-use)

 1. Make sure to separate workloads

-   For a better performance and durability, it is recommended to run MongoDB and RocketChat on separate nodes.
+   For a better performance and durability, it is recommended to run MongoDB and Rocket.Chat on separate nodes.
 MongoDB is by default configured to prefer being run on nodes with label `node.capact.io/type=storage`.
 We will also configure RocketChat affinity to not schedule pods on such nodes.

    Select any worker node and replace the `<NODE NAME>` with the node name and run: